mohamedleithy/Plant-Monitioring-Embedded-System/README.md

 <img src = "https://github.com/mohamedleithy/Plant-Monitioring-Embedded-System/blob/main/docs/images/WholeModel.JPG" alt="whole model" width="400"/>

-* the model is basically consists of 4 parts:
+* The model is basically consists of 4 parts:
     * The base
     * The cap
     * The rod